nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    Example: In `add-expense n/NAME a/AMOUNT c/CATEGORY`, you must provide the expense name, amount and category, such as `add-expense n/Coffee a/5.50 c/Drinks`

 4. Order of parameters: Parameters can be provided in any order.
+However, please note that a valid command must be input first.

    Example: `add-expense n/Coffee a/5.50 c/Food` is equivalent to `add-expense a/5.50 n/Coffee c/Food`.
+However, `n/Coffee add-expense a/5.50 c/Food` would produce an error.

-5. Extraneous parameters for commands that do not take in parameters (such as `view-expenses` and `bye`) will be ignored.
+5. Extraneous parameters that appears after commands which do not take in parameters (such as `view-expenses` and `bye`) will be ignored.

-   Example: If the command specifies `view-expenses 123`, it will be interpreted as `list`.
+   Example: If the command specifies `view-expenses 123`, it will be interpreted as `view-expenses`.
+However, `123 view-expense` would produce an error.

 6. Avoid using command prefixes (e.g., `n/`, `a/`, `c/`, etc.) and special characters `|` within parameter values, as they may interfere with parsing.